retroenv/nesgodisasm/README.md

     	system to disassemble for (nes, chip8) - if not auto-detected from file extension -verify
-    	verify the generated output by assembling with ca65 and check if it matches the input
+    	verify the generated output by assembling with ca65 and check if it matches the input -z	output the trailing zero bytes of banks
 ```

 ### System-Specific Options